The Bankrate promise

 There is also the potential to lower your credit score if you pay off a loan early.
 Paying off a secured loan can potentially reduce your credit mix and average age of accounts, both of which are part of your credit score.

 The true impact on your credit score will depend on the number of open and closed accounts on your credit report.
 You might see a drop in your credit score, but you could potentially see it rise if you have few open accounts and paying off the loan makes up a large portion of your credit mix.
 Ultimately, you should weigh the benefits of paying off the loan early against the potential downsides.

 What happens if you default on a secured loan?

-After a few missed payments on a secured loan, the lender is likely to repossess the asset used to secure the loan.
+After a few missed payments on a secured loan, the lender will likely repossess the asset used to secure the loan.
 In many states, the lender is not required to give you notice of the repossession.
-To make matters worse, repossession is not the end of the matter.
+And repossession is not the end of the matter.
 If the repossessed asset does not sell for enough to cover the amount of your loan, you are responsible for the difference.

 For example, if you owe $20,000 when you stop making payments on a boat loan and the boat is repossessed and sold for $15,000, you will owe the lender the outstanding $5,000 and any outstanding fees.
 The repossession stays on your credit report for seven years.

 If you miss payments on a mortgage, home equity loan or business loan, the lender has a lengthier process to recoup its money.
 In about half the U.S. states, a lender must go to court to foreclose on a property.
 In the other half, the lender must provide you with advance notice of foreclosure.

 What should you do if you’re having trouble repaying a secured loan?